illinois-cs241/assignment-docs/ideal_indirection.md

 Note that the final transation to actual physical address will be done by the system.

 We use a global `char` array for our simulated physical memory as it so happens that global variables such as these are stored in some of the lowest addresses in virtual memory.
-Because of this, the array, despite existing in a 64 bit environment, only needs the 32 lower bits of a 64 bit address to address it.
+Because of this, the array, despite existing in a 64-bit environment, only needs the 32 lower bits of a 64-bit address to address it.
 This is great because it allows us to use the 32 lower bits to refer to a simulated physical memory location, despite being on a 64 bit system.
-The downside is that we will need to convert the 32-bit simulated physical memory addresses into a 64 bit pointer in your actual user space before we actually try to access the simulated physical memory at that address.
+The downside is that we will need to convert the 32-bit simulated physical memory addresses into a 64-bit pointer in your actual user space before we actually try to access the simulated physical memory at that address.
 To assist you with this, we have provided a few helper functions to perform this translation:

 ```